freiheit-com/kuberpult/README.md

 ### Trigger

-The release train needs to be triggered externally - there is nothing in `kuberpult` that triggers it.
+The release train needs to be triggered externally - there is nothing in `Kuberpult` that triggers it.
 The trigger can be implemented as a GitHub Action, Google Cloud Build, etc.

 ### Environments